-The methods in the last two sections showed how to use predictions and marginal effects to address specific questions motivating one's researcher.
+The methods in the last two sections explained how to use predictions and marginal effects to address specific questions motivating one's researcher.
 In this section we consider methods for summarizing the effect of each regressor across groups.
-These measures are the counterpart to regression coefficients that are routinely used in linear regression to summarize the effect of each variable, assuming there are no polynomial terms.
+These measures are the counterpart to regression coefficients that are routinely used in linear regression to summarize the effect of each variable.
 In logit and probit there are several measures that should be considered and some that should be avoided.
 We begin by comparing marginal effects across groups using discrete changes, which we believe is the most generally useful approach.
-Next we examine methods based on the comparison of the regression coefficients and illustrate their limitations.
+Next we explain why we do not think that methods using odds ratios or regression coefficients should be used.